Nostalgica-Reverie/Silver-Lining/README.md

 \## What is Silver Lining?

-Silver Lining is an alternate timeline modpack for Early Release (b1.8-r1.6.4) Minecraft.
-Inspired by Reminiscence, Better Than Adventure and Minecraft Diverge.
+Silver Lining is an alternate timeline modpack based on Early Release (b1.8-r1.6.4) Minecraft.
+Inspired by Reminiscence, Better Than Adventure and Authentic Adventure.